How Many Nickels Are In 17 Dollars

 1. Coin Identification: Start by teaching kids to identify different coins, including nickels, and their respective values.

 2. Counting Exercises: Use nickels to practice counting and basic arithmetic.
-For example, ask them to calculate how many nickels are needed to buy a small toy.
+To give you an idea, ask them to calculate how many nickels are needed to buy a small toy.

 3. Savings Goals: Help kids set savings goals and track their progress using nickels.
 This teaches them the importance of saving and delayed gratification.